Plant-Based

 A Look at the Future of Plant-Based

 In recent years, plant-based foods have done the unthinkable.
-Going from a rising trend to legitimate competition for market share with animal-derived products, it’s now safe to say that plant-based isn’t going anywhere.
+Going from a rising trend to legitimate competition for market share with animal-derived products, it’s now safe to say that the future of plant-based isn’t going anywhere.

 Still, companies are now recognizing that the “wild west” days of uncontested expansion may be coming to an end.
 This in no way means that we will see a decline in plant-based products, rather quite the opposite.